What do you think about the old adage of writing what you know?

 Delving into the deeper unknown and pursuing the more difficult, untreaded path is never easy.
 I am a notorious perfectionist.
 The problem I have with writing what I don’t know is that I run into the feeling that I should know it.
 Then I start researching.
 Then I expand that research.
 Then I have this tendency of trying to know everything about everything and nothing gets written.

 But I also have frequently submersed myself into the speculative world, envisioned a future that is not my own, of which I know absolutely nothing, and it has been a freeing lesson in creativity.
 In this world, my characters and the environment have rules, but they are not necessarily the same rules by which I live.
 Instead of pushing my own agenda upon them, the well-lit paths of my own past, for instance, I get to witness a new kind of life: one that is not my own to live, yet one that I will live anyway, through them.
-One that I will come to know, time and again, through my characters.

 In that sense, maybe our characters do know best.

 Abstract elements are combined and reinforced within the tangible nature of fiction.
-It’s not so much about what we know—it’s about what we could possibly know, and what we continue to learn, with each and every day the we experience the mundane, the novel, the risks.
+It’s not so much about what we know—it’s about what we could possibly know, and what we continue to learn, with each and every day that we experience the mundane, the novel, the risks.

 So my conclusion?
 Write about the possibilities.